markoneill/trustbase-windows/TrustHubWin/README.md

 #### Plugins

+Plugins must be compiled to a 'DLL'.
-Plugins should be built as a 'DLL' that exports a the functions 'query,' 'initialize,' and 'finalize'.
+Plugins must export the functions 'query,' 'initialize,' and 'finalize'.

 See 'SamplePlugin1' or 'SamplePlugin2' for examples.

 #### Kernel Driver